stashed/docs/docs/setup/upgrade/index.md

 #### 3. Post uprade cleanup

-If you were using Stash Auto-backup with cross-namespace-repository then you may have existing Repositories in the `repoNamespace` and BackupNamespace in your application's namespace.
-Now, if you are going to use `backupNamespace` in Auto-Backup, those previously existing Repositories will create conflict. in this case,you need to cleanup the old BackupConfigurations and Repositories manually.
+If you were using Stash Auto-backup with cross-namespace-repository, you may have existing Repositories in the `repoNamespace` and BackupNamespace in your application's namespace.
+If you use `backupNamespace` in Auto-Backup, those previously existing Repositories will create conflict.
+In this case, you need to clean up the old BackupConfigurations and Repositories manually.

 To cleanup the BackupConfigurations and the Repositories,